Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion: Semi Implicit and Non Uniform Rank Adaption

-where $\filter^{(0)} = \filter^{(d)} := 0$ and $\filter^{(\mu)}$ (for each $\mu$) is defined in Corollary \ref{fipr}. \end{definition} This magnitude is then used to define certain thresholds for all singular values. \begin{definition}[Virtual ranks and virtual singular values] Let $0 < \lowfil_{\mbox{virt}} < \lowfil_{\mbox{stab}} < 1$ be fixed.
-A singular value $\sigma^{(\mu)}_i$ is called \textit{virtual}, if $\lowfil^{(\mu)}_i < \lowfil_{\mbox{virt}}$ and denoted \textit{stabilized} (with respect to $\lowfil_{\mbox{stab}}$) if $\lowfil^{(\mu)}_i > \lowfil_{\mbox{stab}}$.
-The \textit{virtual rank} of $A = \tau_r(G)$ is given by its exact rank $r = r(A)$, while the \textit{stabilized rank} only includes the stabilized singular values. \end{definition} The trick is to overestimate all ranks by $1$ and to gradually decrease $\omega$ (as well as the singular value limit).
-During several iterations, each last singular value $\sigma^{(\mu)}_{r_{\mu}}$ just equals $\sigma_{\mbox{min}}^{(\mu)}$ (cf. Algorithm \ref{CALS_alg}).
+where $\filter^{(0)} = \filter^{(d)} := 0$ and $\filter^{(\mu)}$ (for each $\mu$) is defined in Corollary \ref{fipr}. \end{definition} This magnitude is then used to define certain thresholds for all singular values. \begin{definition}[Virtual ranks and virtual singular values] Let $0 < \lowfil_{\mathrm{virt}} < \lowfil_{\mathrm{stab}} < 1$ be fixed.
+A singular value $\sigma^{(\mu)}_i$ is called \textit{virtual}, if $\lowfil^{(\mu)}_i < \lowfil_{\mathrm{virt}}$ and denoted \textit{stabilized} (with respect to $\lowfil_{\mathrm{stab}}$) if $\lowfil^{(\mu)}_i > \lowfil_{\mathrm{stab}}$.
+The \textit{virtual rank} of $A = \tau_r(G)$ is given by its exact rank $r = r(A)$, while the \textit{stabilized rank} $r^{(S)}$ only includes the stabilized singular values. \end{definition} The trick is to overestimate all ranks by $1$ and to gradually decrease $\omega$ (as well as the singular value limit).
+During several iterations, each last singular value $\sigma^{(\mu)}_{r_{\mu}}$ just equals $\sigma_{\mathrm{min}}^{(\mu)}$ (cf. Algorithm \ref{CALS_alg}).
 It does thereby only marginally influence the optimization, which is why we use the term \textit{virtual}.
 However, at a certain point, the according singular values exceed the minimum and then stabilize.
 Each time this happens and certain criteria hold, the technical rank is increased by $1$ (by adding a virtual singular value using random terms).
-Vice versa, a rank is cut if the stabilized rank is by $2$ lower than the virtual rank.
-The rest of this subsection will deal with remaining details. \begin{definition}[Control set] For a given index set $P$, we define $P_2 \subset P$ as control set.
-This set may be chosen randomly or specifically distributed as well.
-The actual set used for the optimization is replaced by $P \leftarrow P \setminus P_2$ (keeping the same symbol). \end{definition} It is not easy to give a general criterion when to terminate the algorithm.
-Often, an estimate for an upper limit to all ranks provides an efficient criterion.
-We here measure the improvement between rank increases, but there might be more suitable approaches. \begin{remark}[Blocking rank increases] For every previously taken value $k$, let $\widehat{G}^{(k)}$ be the representation given immediately before the $k$-th rank increase.
-Set
+Vice versa, a rank is cut if the stabilized rank is by $2$ lower than the virtual rank. \\ In principle, one could use maximal ranks from the start, but we have encountered that the current substitute for the replenishment term is not entirely suitable for that.
+As such an approach would involve higher computational costs anyway, we do not investigate further into a fully implicit rank adaption.
+The rest of this subsection will deal with remaining details.\\ The minimal values $\sigma^{(\mu)}$ substitute the replenishment term in \eqref{conv} in order to prevent virtual singular values from quickly converging to zero, which would cause them not to be picked up in subsequent steps. \begin{definition}[Singular value limit] The lower limit to the singular values is defined as fixpoint of